-Once upon a time, in a kingdom renowned for wealth and might,
+Once upon a time, in a kingdom renowned for great works of art,

-there lived a fair Prince, brave in heart and wise in mind.
+there lived a comely Prince, wise in mind and brave in heart.

-to prove his worth and mettle to gods and mortals in a test.
+to prove his merit and courage to gods and mortals in a test.

 His father, the king, proud and eager, marks the days with great endurance,